finbourne/finbourne-access-sdk-python/sdk/docs/PoliciesApi.md

     # Create an instance of the API class
     api_instance = finbourne_access.PoliciesApi(api_client)
     as_at = '2013-10-20T19:20:30+01:00' # datetime | Optional.
 Not currently used.
 The AsAt date time of the data (optional) sort_by = 'sort_by_example' # str | Optional.
-Not currently used.
 Order the results by these fields.
 Use the '-' sign to denote descending order e.g. -MyFieldName (optional) limit = 56 # int | Optional.
 2000 if not provided.
 When paginating, limit the number of returned results to this many (optional) filter = 'filter_example' # str | Optional.
-Not currently used.
 Expression to filter the result set (optional) page = 'page_example' # str | Optional.
 Paging token returned from a previous result (optional)

     try: